/*

 mac_task_kobj_msg_evaluate != NULL) {

-/* Not in filter mask, evaluate policy. */
+/* No index registered by Sandbox, or not in filter mask: evaluate policy. */

 kern_return_t kr = mac_task_kobj_msg_evaluate(curproc,